-Ultrasound — Doppler ultrasound uses sound waves to create images of the heart and blood vessels.
+- Ultrasound: Doppler ultrasound creates images of the heart and blood vessels using sound waves.

-Computerized tomography angiography (CTA) — A contrasting dye is injected into your arteries to clearly “mark” the area of interest as images are taken of your neck and brain.
+- Computerized tomography angiography (CTA): A contrasting dye is injected into your blood vessels to “mark” the area of interest as images are taken of the arteries of your neck and brain.

-Magnetic resonance imaging (MRI) — A combination of a magnetic field and radio waves creates three-dimensional images of your heart and other parts of your body to determine if disease or physical anomalies are present.
+- Magnetic resonance imaging (MRI): A magnetic field combined with radio waves creates three-dimensional images of the arteries of your neck and brain to detect disease or anything abnormal.

-Cerebral angiogram — A contrasting dye is injected with a catheter that is guided through your carotid arteries after which detailed X-rays are taken.
+- Cerebral angiogram: A contrasting dye is injected using a thin tube (called a catheter) that is guided through your carotid arteries for the purposes of providing detailed X-rays.

-Carotid endarterectomy — During this procedure, an incision is made in the neck and the plaque is removed from the artery to restore a healthy blood flow and eliminate the risk.
+- Carotid endarterectomy: During this procedure, the vascular surgeon makes an incision in the neck and removes plaque from the artery, restoring a healthy blood flow and eliminating the risk of stroke.